How to Stop Being a Perfectionist and Love Who You Are

 If you enjoyed this video, make sure to share it!
 (I know you know someone who needs to watch this today.)

-So, how does a perfectionist learn to become a mere mortal?
+So, how does a girl stop being a perfectionist and become a mere mortal?
 Here are 6 tips from girl who has been there:

 1. Focus on the things you’re proud of